 On average, Casting, Marketing, Digital Marketing, Literary, New Works Lab Management, and Costumes Fellows work five days per week during normal business hours (10 AM – 6 PM).
 When involved with a show, Directing and Stage Management fellows work the six day rehearsal/performance schedule (Tuesday–Sunday).
 Fellowships in General Management, and Musical Theater are part-time; fellows in these departments work two or three days per week.

 Playwrights Horizons is pleased to offer a $40 daily stipend to help offset the cost of housing and other living expenses.
 All fellows also receive an unlimited monthly MetroCard.
 Other benefits include numerous free or discounted tickets to Broadway and Off-Broadway theaters.

 Can I work a second job to support myself?

-Occasionally residents find other ways of supporting themselves throughout their residency outside of office hours (10am-6pm) or their rehearsal schedule.
-Strong consideration should be given to the financial implications of being a full-time resident.
-Production positions may allow time for outside work during the down periods between shows.
+It is possible for fellows to find other ways of supporting themselves during their time outside of office hours or their rehearsal schedule.
+Directing and Stage Management fellowships may allow opportunities for outside work during "off" periods between shows.
+Consideration should be given to the financial implications of being a full-time fellow.

 I'm not from New York.
 What about housing?